bbmane/lastfm-widget-svg/README.md

   nothing is playing
 - Album art is embedded as base64 directly inside the SVG, so it still loads on sites that block external image domains (e.g. AniList)
-- Automatically falls back to iTunes artwork when Last.fm has no real cover for a track (common with Bandcamp/SoundCloud scrobbles)
+- Automatically falls back to iTunes and Deezer artwork (searching by track, then by album) when Last.fm has no usable cover — common with scrobbles from Bandcamp/SoundCloud, or for niche/underground artists
 - Fully self-hosted on your own free Vercel account — no third-party service holding your data